rasmusjelsgaard/compatriot-spec/Design.md

  ```

 ### Example 5: Query test status of package 'module-a', version 1.0.?, considering composites in specific versions ###
-*Here we try to find the composited versions of 'module-a' with fixed versions of the composities.*
+*Here we try to find the composited versions of 'module-a' with fixed versions of the composites.*

  ```
 $ compatriot "module-a-1.0.? (module-b-1.10.1 module-c-2.4.2)"